Assessment accommodation for candidates

 Examples:

-• extra time to complete the assessment
+• extra assessment time

-• opportunities for breaks during the assessment
+• opportunities for breaks

 Find out more about assessment accommodation

-The CRA supports the principles of assessment accommodation by:
+Although it is your responsibility to tell us if you need accommodation, the CRA supports the principles of assessment accommodation by:

 Request assessment accommodation